PaulaScholz/ApnsSample/README.md

 ![pushtry.com](docimages/pushtry.png "pushtry.com")

 Notice that we have entered our Device Token and JSON, and have clicked the **Browse** button to upload our **.p12** certificate to the server.
 You will need to do this each time to send a notification.
-Make sure you have the **JSON&** radio button selected.
+Make sure you have the **JSON** radio button selected.
 If you send **JSON** as text, the notification will not work.

 Press the **Send** button to send the notification.
 If all goes well, you will receive the APNS notification on your device.  **Note that this procedure will not work on the iOS Simulator, you MUST use a device.**